© 2022 Daisy Ziyan Zhang

 Melt | Remelt

-Domestic fabrication during COVID; at MIT, 2021This project attempts to use everyday material to reshape everyday space, through small-scale domestic fabrication.
-During the peak of Covid, with no access to school facilities, a desktop CNC machine, “Tiny Z”, was assembled from scratch at home.
-Wax was chosen because of its aesthetic quality, and the fact that it can be transformed almost indefinitely by heat, producing very little waste during the experiment.
-Tiny Z was hacked into a wax sculptor, with an off-the-shelf pyrography pen, customized 3D printed hardwares, controlled by G-code.
+This project attempts to use everyday materials to reshape everyday space.
+A desktop CNC machine, “Tiny Z”, was assembled from scratch using standard hardwares.
+Wax was chosen for its aesthetic potentials, which can be transformed almost indefinitely by heat, producing very little waste during the experiment.
+With an off-the-shelf pyrography pen and 3D printed components, operated with G-code, Tiny Z was hacked into a wax sculptor.
 This petite machine allows extremely delicate 3D carving and surface patterning that larger CNCs cannot achieve.
-A workflow of “melt-remelt” is developed to make tiny doubly-curved wax bricks with unique texture, which altogether transform a spatial threshold at home.
-This project was not finished.
+A workflow of “melt-remelt” is developed to make tiny doubly-curved wax bricks with unique texture, which altogether transform the experience of passing by a spatial threshold at home.(Unfortunately this project was not realised at its full scale due to lots of limitations during COVID.)

 Special thanks to instructor Zain Karsan